General practice (GP)

 - working as a police doctor and becoming a forensic medical examiner

 - working in medical journalism or medical politics

 GPs considering taking a career break can read advice from the BMA.
 A break from clinical practice of less than two years will not normally require a period of retraining.
-Longer than that, they will have to undertake and pay for a period of retraining (an induction and refresher scheme).
+For breaks of longer than two years, you’ll need to undertake and pay for a period of retraining (an induction and refresher scheme).

 - Job market and vacancies Expand / Collapse

 This section provides useful information about the availability of jobs, finding vacancies and where to find out more.